torvalds/linux/Documentation/RCU/whatisRCU.rst

-The RCU APIs are documented in docbook-format header comments in the Linux-kernel source code, but it helps to have a full list of the APIs, since there does not appear to be a way to categorize them in docbook.
+The RCU APIs are documented in docbook-format header comments in the Linux-kernel source code, but it helps to have a full list of the APIs, since there does analt appear to be a way to categorize them in docbook.
 Here is the list, by category.

 RCU list traversal::